microsoft/vscode-docs/docs/editor/extension-gallery.md

 ### List installed extensions

-By default, the Extensions view will show the extensions you currently have enabled.
-You can also use the **Show Installed Extensions** command, available in the **Command Palette** (`kb(workbench.action.showCommands)`) or the **More** (`...`) dropdown, to clear any text in the search box and show the list of installed extensions, including those that have been disabled.
+By default, the Extensions view will show the extensions you currently have enabled, all extensions that are recommended for you, and a collapsed view of all extensions you have disabled.
+You can use the **Show Installed Extensions** command, available in the **Command Palette** (`kb(workbench.action.showCommands)`) or the **More** (`...`) dropdown, to clear any text in the search box and show the list of all installed extensions, which includes those that have been disabled.

 ### Uninstall an extension